pmq20/node-packer/node/doc/api/http.md

 });
 ```

-You may also use an agent for an individual request.
+An agent may also be used for an individual request.
 By providing
 `{agent: false}` as an option to the `http.get()` or `http.request()`
 functions, a one-time use `Agent` with default options will be used
 for the client connection.